 Most models are available in either stainless steel or laminate.
 Each material has its advantages and disadvantages.

 - Stainless steel has a classic look that fits in with any bar decor.
 It is more resistant to dents and scratches, making it a good choice in busy bar environments.
 That style and durability comes at a higher price point, though.

 - Laminate is a lower-priced alternative to stainless steel that does not need the frequent cleanings that are needed to keep stainless steel units shining.
 It also hides damage like scratches better than stainless, though such abrasions can be more problematic on this equipment as it can expose unprotected metal to oxidation.

-If you operate an especially high-volume bar where the door will be opened frequently, you may want to get a low-temp model.
+If you operate an especially high-volume bar where the door will be opened frequently, you may want to get a low-temp bottle cooler.
 These are designed to operate at 30 degrees Fahrenheit instead of the typical 32-38.
 These keep temperatures low in order to compensate for the door being opened and closed frequently.
 They're also great if you plan to store some popular liquors in bulk, since those are typically held and served at lower temperatures.
 Be aware that very low temperatures can create unsavory ice crystals in beer.